Luggage leaders: the latest travel companions to get carried away with

 In our March 2018 issue (W*228), we took an exclusive look at the new visual identity of Rimowa, under the directorship of the German house’s new then 25-year old CEO Alexandre Arnault.
 Rimowa, which was acquired by LVMH in January 2017, has recently showcased a series of fashion collaborations, including April’s sellout design with Supreme.
 Now, the label has released the second iteration of its collaboration with Fendi; a cabin trolly in two new blue and red colourways.
 Its brushed aluminium case boasts a double ‘F’ logo, with an eye-catching buckled belt.
 The brand has also launched a distinct suitcase design in collaboration with Virgil Abloh’s Off-White (pictured above).
 It features a polycarbonate transparent case with contrasting black handles and wheels, encouraging a tidy approach to packing.

 With a founding team including Charlie Clifford, founder and longtime CEO of Tumi, and Larry Lein, former executive vice president and architect of Tumi’s brand strategy, ROAM has taken luggage customisation mile-high.
-Customers are able to select a suitcase style in ten colours, be it Tahitian Sand (pictured) or Safari Green, and then customise its elements (wheel hubcaps, zipper, carry handle, et al.) according to over a million different combinations.
-The US-made suitcases are constructed from lightweight and sturdy polycarbonate with a high gloss finish, ensuring that your chosen style is powerful not just in personality, but in strength.
+Customers are able to select a suitcase style in eleven colours, be it Coconut Cream (pictured) or Safari Green, and then customise its elements (wheel hubcaps, zipper, carry handle, et al.) according to over a million different combinations.
+The US-made suitcases are constructed from lightweight and sturdy polycarbonate, ensuring that your chosen style is powerful not just in personality, but in strength.